In this podcast, Guy Alvarez discusses how to measure the return on investment (ROI) of your law firm’s social media activities.

 A Word About Analytics

-Google analytics is a great tool for tracking, but it only gives users information in the aggregate, such as the total number of visits and time spent on your site.
+Google Analytics is a great tool for tracking, but it only gives users information in the aggregate, such as the total number of visits and time spent on your site.
 So if you want to assign a value to your social media efforts, that is where marketing automation platforms come in.
-Platforms like Hubspot enable you to track someone once they are in your database and see everything they are doing across the board from a digital perspective.
-More and more firms are looking to marketing automation platforms for deeper analytics so you may wish to learn more about this process.
+Platforms like HubSpot enable you to track someone once they are in your database and see everything they are doing across the board from a digital perspective.
+More and more firms are adding marketing automation platforms to their martech stack for deeper analytics, so you may wish to learn more about this process.
 However, if you are not ready to invest in marketing automation, you can add UTM tracking codes to URLs, which allow analytics platforms to determine where the person who clicked on that link is coming from.
 While this still doesn’t give individual information, you can track ROI based on the different campaigns you are running.